Tips If Your Insurance is Being Canceled After You Did Not Do Repairs

 You expect the insurance company to pay you hundreds of thousands of dollars if you have a major claim, and this is why they have a right to protect their investment by asking for critical repairs to be completed as a condition of your insurance agreement.

 If you think about how much money you expect an insurance company to give you if something goes wrong, it should make it easier to understand why they have these demands.
-Keeping open communication with your insurance company will make things easier, and help you stay insured at the lowest prices possible.
+Keeping open communication with your insurance company will make things easier, and helps you stay insured at the lowest prices possible.